Frojd/react-sass-starterkit/README.md

 ## Description

-An opinoated frontend boilerplate for work with react and sass, using webpack as taskrunner and devserver for testing components.
-It will automatically find new components in the components folder and if you want it will reload changes automatically.
+An opinioated frontend boilerplate for work with react and sass, using webpack as taskrunner and devserver for testing components.
+It uses both HMR for the react frontend, and browsersync for the css.

 It also includes a small cli for scaffolding new components quickly.

 The intended use for this boilerplate is to create components for frontend use, and not a fully working site out of the box.
 It is building the js/css/img/fonts files that should be used with another backend of your choise (node, django, episerver etc)

 It exposes a global variable: Components